 Sometimes they don’t want to wait in line and just need some free space to roam at Disneyland.
 That can be tough when you’re worried about losing your kids in a crowded place.
 One secret for taking a toddler to Disneyland that we have to share is the best play spots at Disneyland.

-Take your toddler to these Disneyland play spots:
+Take your toddler to these Disneyland Resort play spots:

-In addition to the play places listed about like Goofy’s Playhouse in Mickey’s Toontown and Tarzan’s Treehouse in Adventureland, there’s a handful of attractions Disneyland toddlers and their parents will enjoy because there is little to no wait time listed below.
+In addition to the play places listed about like Goofy’s Playhouse in Mickey’s Toontown and the Adventureland Treehouse there are a handful of attractions at Disneyland Resort that toddlers and their parents will enjoy because there is little to no wait time!

 - Enchanted Tiki Room in Adventureland.
 Shows begin every 20 minutes or so and you can bring your Disneyland Dole Whip inside.

-- Finding Nemo Submarine Voyage, yes the ride wait may be long but did you know you can ask to go to the “Marine Observation Outpost” mostly intended for handicap accessible viewing of the attraction on screen in a stationary room.
-Approach as cast member near the exit for access.
+- Finding Nemo Submarine Voyage, yes the ride wait may be long but did you know you can ask to go to the “Marine Observation Outpost” mostly intended for accessible viewing of the attraction on screen in a stationary room.
+Approach a Cast Member near the exit for access.

-- Great Moments with Mr. Lincoln is a small wait if any, but toddlers may get bored during this presentation.
+- Great Moments with Mr. Lincoln is a small wait if any, but toddlers may get bored during this presentation, which alternates with Walt Disney—A Magical Life (also an option for littles).

-- Main Street Cinema plays a continuous loop of old Disney cartoons.
+- Main Street Cinema plays a continuous loop of vintage Disney cartoons.

 - Sleeping Beauty Castle Walkthrough.
 Inside Fantasyland you’ll find a door marked on the backside of the castle.
 Go inside and explore together.